Search

 Table of Contents

-The Condominium Act of the Philippines, officially referred to as Republic Act No. 4726, serves as a legal framework that sets forth the rules and regulations governing condominium ownership and operations in the Philippines.
+The Condominium Act of the Philippines, officially Republic Act No. 4726, serves as a legal framework that sets forth the rules and regulations governing condominium ownership and operations in the Philippines.
 For foreigners interested in purchasing, selling, or renting a condominium unit in the Philippines, it is crucial to familiarize themselves with the laws and regulations about such properties.
-This article aims to provide an overview of the Condominium Act of the Philippines and outline the key points that foreigners should be aware of.
+This article aims to provide an overview of the Condominium Act of the Philippines and outline the critical points that foreigners should be aware of.

 What is the Condominium Act of the Philippines